Justin Humphrey

-Justin J. J. Humphrey (born August 17, 1966) is an American politician from the state of Oklahoma.
-A Republican, he is a member of the Oklahoma House of Representatives, representing state House District 19.
-He lives in Lane, Oklahoma, in the southeastern part of the state.
+Justin J. J. Humphrey (born August 17, 1966) is an American politician who has served as a member of the Oklahoma House of Representatives representing the 19th district, which covers parts of the counties of Choctaw, Pushmataha, Atoka, and Bryan.
+A member of the Republican Party, he was elected in the 2016 election and sworn in on November 16, 2016.

+Humphrey has gained media coverage for several of his proposed bills during his tenure.
+He has expressed support for banning abortion except in the cases of the woman's life being in danger, banning transgender athletes from sports, allowing animal control to remove furries from schools, legalizing cockfighting, and for designating all Hispanic street gang members in Oklahoma as terrorists.

-Early life and career before politics
+Early life and career

 Justin Humphrey is the son of Jack Humphrey, a retired superintendent of Lane Public Schools, and Linda Humphrey, a librarian.
-He was born on August 17, 1966.

 Humphrey graduated from East Central University.
 He worked for the Oklahoma Department of Corrections for twenty years before retiring.
-He has served as vice president of his local chapter of the Fraternal Order of Police.
+He has served as vice president of the Fraternal Order of Police Chapter 147.
 Humphrey and his wife, Carla, have three children.
+He lives in Lane, Oklahoma, in the southeastern part of the state.

 Oklahoma House of Representatives

 Humphrey first ran for the State House in 2016 as the Republican nominee.
 District 19 includes Choctaw, Pushmataha, Atoka, and Bryan counties.
-He won re-election in 2018 and 2020.
-He's served in the 56th Oklahoma Legislature, 57th Oklahoma Legislature, and the 58th Oklahoma Legislature.
+He was sworn in November 16, 2016.
+He won re-election in 2018, 2020, and 2022.
+He's served in the 56th, 57th, 58th, and 59th Oklahoma Legislatures.
+Humphrey was endorsed by Donald Trump ahead of the 2024 United States presidential election.